GAM-team/GAM/wiki/Groups-Membership.md

         [preview] [actioncsv]
         <UserItem>|<UserTypeEntity>
 ```
-To add a group as a memmber of another group, just specify its email address.
+To add a group as a member of another group, just specify its email address.
 ```
 gam update group group1@domain.com add member group2@domain.com
 ```